 For more information see here:

-The air pollutant of greatest concern for human health, and which we know most about, is fine particulate matter.
+The air pollutant of greatest concern for human health, and that we know most about, is fine particulate matter.
 This has a diameter of 2.5 micrometres or less, which is why it is also known as PM2.5.
 These fine particles are invisible to the human eye and 40 times smaller than the width of a human hair.
-They can do a lot of damage to our bodies: these particles are small enough to penetrate deep into our lungs, where they cause inflammation of sensitive lung tissue and can pass into the blood stream, affecting organs like the heart and brain.
-The WHO estimates that, globally, air pollution is responsible for about 7 million premature deaths per year.
+They can do a lot of damage to our bodies: these particles are small enough to penetrate deep into our lungs, where they cause inflammation of sensitive lung tissue and can pass into the bloodstream, affecting organs like the heart and brain.
+The WHO estimates that, globally, the combination of outdoor and indoor air pollution are responsible for about 6.7 million premature deaths per year.

 Air pollution causes both acute disease and chronic disease.
-There is strong evidence linking long-term exposure (i.e. exposure over many months or years) to air pollution with an increased risk for ischaemic heart disease, stroke, chronic obstructive pulmonary disease (COPD), lung and upper aerodigestive cancers, adverse pregnancy outcomes (i.e. low-birth rate, pre-term births and reduced birth weight (babies born weighing less than five pounds / 2.2 kilos), diabetes and cataracts.
-The WHO’s International Agency for Research on Cancer (IARC) has designated outdoor air pollution as a carcinogen .
+There is strong evidence linking long-term exposure (i.e., exposure over many months or years) to air pollution with an increased risk for ischaemic heart disease, stroke, chronic obstructive pulmonary disease (COPD), lung and upper aerodigestive cancers, adverse pregnancy outcomes (i.e., low-birth rate, preterm births, stillbirths, and reduced birth weight (babies born weighing less than five pounds / 2.2 kilos)), diabetes, lower respiratory infections, and cataracts.
+The WHO’s International Agency for Research on Cancer (IARC) has designated outdoor air pollution as a carcinogen.

 Some immediate health effects of air pollution exposure, even for a few minutes to a few hours, include irritation of the eyes, nose and throat, shortness of breath, cough, and exacerbation of pre-existing conditions, like asthma attacks and chest pain.
 Age, pre-existing conditions, and other risk factors for disease and sensitivity to the pollutant can all affect how a person reacts to air pollution.

 Air pollutant gases can also seriously affect human health.
 Carbon monoxide (CO) restricts the transfer of oxygen to tissues and can be fatal in very high concentrations.
-Sulphur dioxide (SO2) is a potent lung irritant affecting the health of those with pre-existing respiratory disease (asthma and COPD), especially those living and working close to SO 2 sources.
-Nitrogen oxides (NOx) are linked to a range of impacts, spanning from respiratory irritation to the development of asthma and increased mortality.
-Exposure to ozone (O3) causes respiratory diseases and was associated with 365,000 premature deaths in 2019, according to the Global Burden of Disease (IHME).
+Sulphur dioxide (SO2) is a potent lung irritant affecting the health of those with pre-existing respiratory disease (asthma and COPD), especially those living and working close to SO2 sources.
+Nitrogen oxides (NOX) are linked to a range of impacts, spanning from respiratory irritation to the development of asthma and increased mortality.
+Exposure to ozone (O3) causes respiratory diseases and was associated with 489,000 premature deaths in 2021, according to the 2024 State of Global Air report.

 For more information see here: